How To Protect Yourself Against Tax Identity Theft

 Victims of tax-related identity theft may lose funds from their accounts in several ways.
 Cybercriminals typically pull cash directly from an ATM or file a tax return check for shipping to a non-existent address.

 Protection and insurance agents, which have had little choice but to fine-tune their tactics to tackle identity theft, have spurred many cybercriminals to create new methods to steal the tax returns of individuals.
 In fact, since the COVID-19 pandemic began, the number of people purchasing an insurance policy has risen by more than 50%, which reflects the huge stress insurance agencies have taken on.
-Most cases of tax theft that agents respond to are carried out using several different techniques.
+Most cases of tax identity theft that agents respond to are carried out using several different techniques.

 Among the common techniques cybercriminals use to access an identity is by scouring the data that become available after major data breaches.
 Cybercriminals that operate on an individual level may also scout out popular WiFi hotspots with lots of users from which they can target personal data while it’s in transit.